 One Book One Province aims to increase literacy and to create a reading culture by providing opportunities for residents to become more socially engaged in their community through a shared story.
 This program encourages Saskatchewan’s social, economic and cultural development while supporting libraries and collaboration.

-Generously sponsored by SaskTel for several years, SLA provides grant funding for the Children’s Storytelling and Performer tours in the eight public library systems and three municipal libraries in the province.
-The tours supplement the many activities in public libraries over the summer that encourage and support literacy in children.
+Generously sponsored by SaskTel for several years, SLA provides grant funding for library summer programming across the province.
+These programs supplement the many activities in public libraries over the summer that encourage and support literacy in children.

 Saskatchewan Library Week